 Repeat this exercise at least four times to relax.

-How to relax and unwind
+How to Relax and Unwind

 This is something we all need to do from time to time.
 Whether it’s at work or at home, we sometimes simply need to step aside and find ways to relax, ways to calm down, and engage our mind in relaxing things to do.
 How we unwind is different from person to person.
-We all have our own ways to calm down and how to chill out.
-For some this could mean stepping out for a few minutes, talking a nice and relaxing walk.
-For others it could be playing some type of sport, doing meditation, yoga or breathing exercises.
+We all have our own ways to calm down and chill out.
+For some, this could mean stepping out for a few minutes, talking a nice and relaxing walk.
+For others, it could be playing some type of sport, doing meditation, yoga or breathing exercises.
 Some just learn how to chill out by watching their favorite TV-show or corking up a bottle of wine, on a Friday evening.

-Q: How can I stop thinking too much?
+How can I stop thinking too much?

-A: To stop thinking so much, practice mindfulness and meditation regularly.
+To stop thinking so much, practice mindfulness and meditation regularly.
 Just ten minutes of meditation practice each day can make a world of difference for your focus and concentration, allowing you to shift your focus when you begin thinking about things you don't want to ruminate on.

 In some cases, distractions can be useful as well.
 Just be sure to choose healthy distractions, and don’t rely on them to keep you from thinking about anything serious.
 Distractions can be useful in specific situations when you simply can’t get yourself to stop ruminating about something.